-Site visits for routine O&M and optimization of the oxygen injection system will be completed two times per month.
+Site visits for routine O&M and optimization of the oxygen injection system will be completed two times per month if or when reactivated.
+It is noted that this inspection is not occurring due to the oxygen injection system being inactivated as approved by the NYSDEC on March 18, 2019.
 Equipment inspection and maintenance will be completed quarterly, or more frequently as needed, see Table #5 - Routine Maintenance Summary and Schedule.
 A site-specific Oxygen Injection System Evaluation Sheet for recording data field and system operating data is attached in Appendix #7.
 Oxygen injection system and SVE trench sampling requirements are presented in Table #6 - Remedial System Sampling Requirements.